 (a) For an initial survey, the administrator or alternate administrator must be present at the entrance conference, available in person or by telephone during the survey, and present in person at the exit conference.

-(b) For a survey other than an initial survey, the administrator or alternate administrator must be available in person or by telephone during the entrance conference and the survey, and must be present in person at the exit conference.
+(b) For a survey other than an initial survey, the administrator or alternate administrator must be available in person or by telephone during the entrance conference and the survey and must be present in person at the exit conference.

 (c) The supervising nurse or alternate supervising nurse must be available in person or by telephone, if necessary, to provide information unique to the duties and functions of the position during the survey.